 - What type of cancer do I have?
 Where is the cancer located?

 - What is the stage of the cancer?
-What does this mean?
-How is staging used to help decide the best type of cancer treatment?
+How will staging be used to decide on the best type of treatment?

 - Has the cancer spread to my lymph nodes or any other parts of my body?

 - Will I need other tests or procedures before we can decide on treatment?
 What will we learn from these tests?

 - Is any preparation required for these tests or procedures?
 Where do I need to go for these tests?
 When and how will I receive the test results?

 - Is biomarker or molecular testing available for my type of cancer?
 How will test results affect my treatment plan?